aloisdeniel/aloisdeniel.github.io/_posts/2018-06-30-figma-to-flutter.md

 ![photo]({{ site.url }}/img/ftf_comic_2.png)

-Okay, we now have a far less specific tools and potential specific issues and simpler global overall process.
+Okay, we now have a far less specific toolchain and less potential specific issues : a simpler global overall process.
 Great!

 ## What if ... ?